Fran6nd/downtranscoder/README.md

 ## Background Jobs

-The app registers a background job that runs periodically to process the transcode queue.
+The app registers a background job that runs **every hour** to check for transcoding work.

+### Scheduling Behavior

+**When scheduling is DISABLED (default):**
+- Background job processes queued items every hour
+- Processes up to N items per run (where N = concurrent limit, default: 1)

+**When scheduling is ENABLED:**
+- Background job runs every hour but only transcodes at the scheduled time
+- At the scheduled time, processes N items from the queue (where N = concurrent limit)
+- Runs once per day, then waits until the next scheduled time
+- Uses a tracker to prevent duplicate runs within the same hour

 You can configure Nextcloud's cron settings to control how often background jobs run.

 ## ⚠️ Warnings